Nexedi/jio/README.md

 ### Documents and Methods

-Documents are JSON strings that contain *meta-data* (properties, like a filename) and *attachments* (optional content, for example *image.jpg*).
+Documents are JSON strings that contain *metadata* (properties, like a filename) and *attachments* (optional content, for example *image.jpg*).

 jIO exposes the following methods to *create*, *read*, *update* and *delete* documents